benmccormick/benmccormick.github.io/pages/posts/the-most-interesting-atom-packages-ive-found-so-far.md

 [git-time-machine][time-machine] is the newest package on this list.
 It's only a month old, but is quite possibly my favorite example of Atom's potential.
 After setting it up, you can use a keyboard shortcut to see a bubble plot of that files git history, and then hover to see the commit messages, and click to see an old version of the file.
 It is the most accessible UI I've ever seen for working with git history.

 <img class="full-width" alt="time-machine" src="/posts/images/Fullscreen_1_10_16__9_24_PM.png">

-### Subscribe

-Thanks for taking the time to read this post!
-Software tools are one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out my post on [productive JavaScript development](http://benmccormick.org/2015/11/25/productive-javascript-development/).